CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    ![](.././media/hyd27.png)

-## Task 4: Validate the Kubernetes configuration
+## Task 7: Validate the Kubernetes configuration

+In this task, you will verify the successful creation of namespaces, deployments, and resources in the Kubernetes cluster.
+By executing provided kubectl commands, you'll confirm the creation of specified namespaces and the deployment of the Flux operator in the cluster-config namespace.
+Additionally, you'll explore other resources deployed as part of the configuration repository to ensure the proper functioning of GitOps.

 After config-agent has installed the flux instance, resources held in the git repository should begin to flow to the cluster.